 Mollies Make & Create work closely with Te Aro Potama Transitional Unit.
 The unit provides support to young special needs adults who have recently graduated from college, teaching them life skills such as independent living, employment preparation, community participation etc. Mollies provide work experience opportunities to help develop their employment, social and responsibility skills.

 The philosophy of Mollies Make & Create is innovation, creativity and sharing.

 They have a bucket list of goals that is dynamic and fluid.
 The list keeps reducing and increasing as their goals are achieved and imagined.

 Greatness doesn't come from waiting for something to happen or copying the competition.
 It comes from carving your way into the jungle.

-And that's exactly what Voodoo Molly are doing.
+And that's exactly what Antonia and her team are doing.

-Last week a lovely fella was driving past Voodoo Molly HQ and wanted to know what we did, so stopped in.
-I gave him the lowdown and I got this reply, “But why do you teach upholstery and furniture painting?
+Last week a lovely fella was driving past Mollies Make & Create and wanted to know what we did, so stopped in.
+I gave him the lowdown and I got this reply, “But why do you teach upholstery?
 Why are you willing to give up all your knowledge and trade secrets to total strangers?"

 I simply said: “Like you I make a living from doing my job and part of my job is holding workshops."